pivotalexperimental/performatron/README.markdown

 * *Reply Time* in ms.  You want this to be as low as possible.
 * *Reply Rate* in req/sec.
 It should be close to the request rate, or the system is not keeping up with the load.

-Copyright (c) 2010 Pivotal Labs.
+Copyright (c) 2009-2010 Pivotal Labs and David Stevenson.
 This software is licensed under the MIT License.